 Whatever your goals are, write them down and ensure your entire team is on board.
 These goals are what will inform your KPIs and analysis post-event.

-Find the right platform.
+Find the right platform and technologies.

 When your event is virtual, the platform you use can make or break it.